-I am fundamentally fascinated by all the ways that the body (e.g., the gut, inflammation, interoception, stress) can “bottom-up” influence the mind and social affective processes across the lifespan.
-Specifically, my research program examines:
+Broadly, I study how the body influences the brain and mind—specifically, how the body (e.g., the gut, inflammation, interoception, stress) can “bottom-up” influence social affective processes across the lifespan.
+My research program examines:

 how the brain and body work together to generate, represent, and regulate bodily signals (sometimes called allostasis, the integration and predictive use of physiological signals from the autonomic nervous system, immune system, metabolism, etc.),